 About the Tour de Optometry

 COVD created the Tour de Optometry to educate and excite optometry students about behavioral and developmental vision and vision therapy.
+Made possible by the Mountain States Congress of Optometry (MSCO) through its generous grants totaling $47,500, the Tour has enjoyed continued success in kickstarting the next generation of optometrists who practice VT.

 Students Responses from the Tour de Optometry